dinhln03/HM-ScalableRecs/README.md

 ### I. Data Preparation

+1. Checkout the notebook 001-eda.ipynb in notebooks folder to explore the data.

-1. Build up Data Hub, a framework of unified discovery, observability, and governance for data:
+2. Build up Data Hub, a framework of unified discovery, observability, and governance for data:
     ```sh
     make datahub-up
     ```